UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UConn and its opponents have combined for 55 points -- this matchup's over/under -- only twice this season.
+- UConn has combined with its opponents to score more than 57 points only two times this year.

-- UMass and its opponents have combined to score more than 55 points in four of five games this season.
+- So far this season, 60% of UMass' games (3/5) have had more combined points than Saturday's total of 57.

-- The two teams combine to average 31.1 points per game, 23.9 less than the over/under in this contest.
+- The two teams combine to score 31.1 points per game, 25.9 less than the over/under in this contest.

-- This contest's over/under is 31.9 points lower than the 86.9 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 86.9 points per game, 29.9 more than this contest's over/under.

 UConn Stats and Trends

-- In UConn's six games this year, it has three wins against the spread.
+- UConn has three wins against the spread in six games this season.

-- UConn's games this year have gone over the total in two out of five opportunities (40%).
+- UConn's games this year have hit the over on two of five set point totals (40%).

 - The Huskies have turned the ball over 10 times this season, five more turnovers than the Minutemen have forced (5).